okeeffe/r/README.md

 /Content/Mines/Notification.js

 If you enter the file you can see that there is comment at the top of the file.

-*// used in Game/Tile.js*
+>// used in Game/Tile.js

-*// used in Sidebar/Deposit.js*
+>// used in Sidebar/Deposit.js

 As we can see the component is two times reused and in is the closest accessable directory for both reusabilities.

-This approach makes sense, is easy to follow and from first sight you can recognize if component has childs or not.
+This approach makes sense, is easy to follow and from first sight you can recognize if component has children or not.
 It's also easy to scale appliction with following steps mentioned above.